 We are advocating to central government for improvements in housing standards whenever opportunities arise.

 In January 2016 we made a submission on the Government's Residential Tenancies Amendment Bill that proposed mandatory long-life smoke alarms and insulation.
 We indicating our support for the bill but requested inclusion of a broader range of requirements for private rentals.
 This bill is now law and goes part way to where we want to be.
 Insulation Statements are now compulsory on all new tenancy agreements.
-Insulation will be compulsory on all rentals from 1 July 2019.
+From 1 July 2019, insulation became compulsory on all rentals.
 See the Tenancy Services website for more detail.

 In 2017 we also made a submission in support of Andrew Little's Healthy Housing Guarantee Bill (No.2) that requires all rental properties to have heating and insulation.
 This bill became an Act in 2017.
-It means all rental properties must meet insulation requirements in ceilings and underfloor by 1 July 2019.
+It meant all rental properties must meet insulation requirements in ceilings and underfloor by 1 July 2019.
 MBIE is also leading work to develop new standards for heating, ventilation, draught stopping, drainage and moisture control.
-This work is not likely to be completed until 2019 but landlords could be fined up to $4,000 for non-compliance once the legislation is in force.

 Are you a tenant or landlord?
 Tenancy Services provides information about your basic rights and what you must do under New Zealand tenancy law and guidance on dealing with common tenancy issues.
 Please note that the Council has no monitoring or enforcement role under the Residential Tenancies Act.

 Landlords and tenants have a range of options for resolving disputes - which are handled by the Tenancies Tribunal.
 It is important that tenants keep paying their rent throughout any dispute process, otherwise it will likely jeopardise their ability to get redress through the Tribunal.